suncoast-devs/handbook/lessons/full-stack-build-an-app/index.md

 ## Refactor

-At this point we can refactor the code for a single restaurant into its own component.
+At this point, we can refactor the code for a single restaurant into its own component.

 ```javascript